-If you’re one of the many entrepreneurs around the world who is building an e-commerce business, you’ll have realized the critical role product photos play in generating sales.
+Whether you’re one of the many entrepreneurs around the world who is building an e-commerce business, or you already have an established business – you’ll have realized the critical role product photos play on your website to generate a bigger amount of sales.

 And if you are reading this you have probably also realized that professional product photography for e-commerce isn’t cheap, with photographers charging anywhere between $20 and $50 per image.